 As our University embarks on commemorating 70 years since integration, we want to spend this #BlackHistoryMonth looking at UK THEN & NOW.
-Check back on our blog for more stories throughout February.

 The University of Kentucky is recognizing 70 years of integration beginning this month.
 The celebration will feature a series of events, academic courses and special presentations throughout the 2019-2020 academic year.
 Read about it all here.

 Thursday, Feb.
 28 – The UK Black Student Union

 THEN: The UK Black Student Union was formed in 1968.
 Theodore Berry ’70 Ed, ’73 LAW was the organization’s first president.
 The BSU was formed to work on a range of issues needing attention and change at UK.
 The group called for more black students at UK, as well as more black professors, administrators, and staff.
 It also helped create the first UK course to teach African-American history, literature, anthropology and art.
 The BSU also worked to create scholarships through the UK College Preparatory Program.

 NOW: The Black Student Union, located at 313 Blazer Hall, continues its mission of educating the UK community on the contributions of black Americans; to assist, guide, and orient incoming students; to provide continual guidance for members of the Union; to improve relationships between all students; to provide a social and cultural outlet for its members; to participate in the cultural, social, and athletic activities of the University of Kentucky; and to serve as the umbrella organization for all Black and Latino student organizations.

 Jim Embry, one of the founders of the BSU, talked with current president Tsage Douglas on the Behind the Blue podcast about their roles as change makers, their leadership of the Black Student Union and their vision for the campus community and beyond.